nicklockwood/layout/README.md

 Dynamic collection cell size calculation is also supported.
 To enable this, just set a width and height expression for your cell.
 If your cells all have the same size, it is more efficient to set an explicit `collectionViewLayout.itemSize` on the `UICollectionView` instead.

 Layout does not currently support using XML to define supplementary `UICollectionReusableView` instances, but this will be added in future.

+As with `UITableViewController`, Layout supports the use of `UICollectionViewController`, with the same caveats.

 ## Composition